 Mindfulness may also have potential as a way to boost your memory.
 If you've ever forgotten an important meeting or lost your car keys, then you know that even simple everyday memory problems can be a big problem.
 Many of these moments of forgetting are caused by something known as proactive interference, where older memories interfere with your ability to access newer ones.

-But the participants didn't just show improvements in memory performance.
+However, the participants didn't just show improvements in memory performance.
 They also showed changes in their brains.
 Brain imaging also revealed that mindfulness training participants experienced volume changes in the hippocampus, an area of the brain associated with memory.

-Decreased Depression
+Decreases Depression

 Depression is a complex and highly individualized mental health condition.
 One of the most challenging aspects of depression for both those experiencing it and healthcare professionals is the uncertainty surrounding its duration.
 A decline in depression is one important benefit of mindfulness.
 It can help relieve symptoms of depression and can help prevent these symptoms from returning in the future.